Quick Tips on Mastering Winter PhotographyNovember 23rd, 2016

 One last important point is that I highly recommend selecting Raw file output rather than JPEG in your camera menu settings to improve your ability to get a great shot from a high contrast scene.
 JPEG files have already been interpreted and processed by your camera, and if you do make a mistake with the exposure on a unique, one-off, shot it’s very difficult to fix it afterward unless it’s a Raw file.
 Of course that means having the time to first learn and then use a Raw file editor like Adobe Lightroom to process your files.

-Photography in cold environments can be fun and very rewarding.
+Winter photography in cold environments can be fun and very rewarding.
 With careful planning you and your camera will perform flawlessly, so get out there and be creative.

 Dr. Andrew Peacock is a widely published adventure travel photographer based in Queensland (admittedly not the coldest of places!) and is a Ted’s Cameras Master and Zenfolio Ambassador.
 More of his images can be found at www.footloosefotography.com